vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 }
 ```

 Next you need to create a class that can take in the title of the article and returns a slug.
 There is a lot that goes into creating a slug but for now, we are going to create a simple slug service.
-To ensure that we aren’t tied to this simple slug service in the future you will create an interface that defines a contract for a single method named slugify.
+To ensure that we aren’t tied to this simple slug service in the future you will create an interface that defines a contract for a single method named `slugify`.
 In a package, named `service` create a new interface named `Slugify`.

 ```java
 public interface SlugService {